-This course explores types of eating disorders including: anorexia nervosa, bulimia nervosa, binge eating disorder, ARFID (Avoidant Restrictive Feeding Intake Disorder) and OSFED (Otherwise Specified Feeding and Eating Disorder).
-We will also discuss conditions which do not yet have formal diagnostic criteria such as orthorexia and diabulimia, and we will touch on Pica and Rumination Disorders.
+This course explores different types of eating disorders including: anorexia nervosa, bulimia nervosa, binge eating disorder, ARFID (Avoidant Restrictive Feeding Intake Disorder) and OSFED (Otherwise Specified Feeding and Eating Disorder).
+We will also discuss conditions which do not yet have formal diagnostic criteria such as orthorexia and diabulimia, and we will touch briefly on Pica and Rumination Disorders.
 This is now an intermediate level course.
 General knowledge of bowel and bladder dysfunction as well as pelvic floor function will be helpful.
-Pelvic Floor 1 (PF1) or equivalent is recommended..
+Pelvic Floor 1 (PF1) or equivalent is recommended.

 Eating disorders are mental illnesses which manifest with physical complications which can be both dangerous and life-threatening.
 Eating disorders affect people of all ages, races, ethnicities, genders, shapes and sizes and do not discriminate.
 Individuals with eating disorders may or may not appear underweight and are often in larger bodies.
 Body size nor laboratory testing determine or confirm the severity of the dangerous consequences of the eating disorder.
-Specific causes of eating disorders are not clearly known, however, biological, psychological, and sociocultural factors contribute to the initiation and continuation of an eating disorder . .
+Specific causes of eating disorders are not clearly known, however, biological, psychological, and sociocultural factors contribute to the initiation and continuation of an eating disorder .

 Many people have disordered eating patterns, however, nearly 1 in 10 will develop an eating disorder during their lifetime.
 Eating disorders are serious mental health AND physical illnesses characterized by highly distressing attitudes, beliefs and behaviors related to one’s food intake and in many cases body shape and weight.
 This results in associated distressing thoughts and emotions affecting physical, psychological and social function.
-Eating disorders included in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders: 5th Edition) are: Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), Avoidant/Restrictive Food Intake Disorder (ARFID), Other Specified Feeding and Eating Disorder (OSFED), Unspecified Feeding or Eating Disorder (UFED), Pica and Rumination disorder. (psychiatry.org) . .
+Eating disorders included in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders: 5th Edition) are: Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), Avoidant/Restrictive Food Intake Disorder (ARFID), Other Specified Feeding and Eating Disorder (OSFED), Unspecified Feeding or Eating Disorder (UFED), Pica and Rumination disorder. (psychiatry.org).

 Most health care professionals understand very little about eating disorders and disordered eating.
 There is a weight stigma with health care identifying “health” in terms of weight, BMI, body appearance, exercise and activity.
 As rehabilitation professionals, it is our responsibility to understand that health looks and feels different for everyone.
-In addition, we may be able to identify signs and symptoms of eating disorders and be able to provide support for these individuals through proper referral and modification of our rehabilitation plan of care. .
+In addition, we may be able to identify signs and symptoms of eating disorders and be able to provide support for these individuals through proper referral and modification of our rehabilitation plan of care.

 Going one step further, pelvic / abdominal wall practitioners have a unique opportunity to work with individuals as they are experiencing GI distress, abdominal pain, abdominal bloating, bowel dysfunction (constipation or fecal incontinence), urinary issues, prolapse symptoms and pelvic pain.
-We also need to understand the impact of eating disorders has with pregnancy and during the postpartum time. .
+We also need to understand the impact of eating disorders has with pregnancy and during the postpartum time.

 If we, as pelvic health providers, take the opportunity to listen and observe, we may be able to identify individuals of all genders who are struggling with disordered eating or an eating disorder which may or may not have been formally diagnosed.
-We have a specific skill set which has the potential to positively affect the abdominal, bowel, bladder and pelvic related symptoms - however, we may not be looking close enough into the causative reason for the dysfunctions..
+We have a specific skill set which has the potential to positively affect the abdominal, bowel, bladder and pelvic related symptoms - however, we may not be looking close enough into the causative reason for the dysfunctions.

-Join us for Eating Disorders and Pelvic Health Rehabilitation: The Role of a Rehab Professional as we explore learning more about eating disorders, the multidisciplinary team, medical complications and treatment opportunities. .
+Join us for Eating Disorders and Pelvic Health Rehabilitation: The Role of a Rehab Professional as we explore learning more about eating disorders, the multidisciplinary team, medical complications and treatment opportunities.

 Informative and insightful Interviews include:

-Dr. Jennifer Gaudiani, MD, Eating Disorder Specialist and author of best seller, Sick Enough: A Guide to the Medical Complications of Eating Disorders
+- Dr. Jennifer Gaudiani, MD, Eating Disorder Specialist and author of best seller, Sick Enough: A Guide to the Medical Complications of Eating Disorders

-Michelle Laging PT, DPT, CPPC, CEDS-S, Strength Within Physical Therapy & Wellness, Pelvic Health Physical Therapist, Pre/Postpartum Coach - Eating Disorder Specialist
+- Michelle Laging PT, DPT, CPPC, CEDS-S, Strength Within Physical Therapy & Wellness, Pelvic Health Physical Therapist, Pre/Postpartum Coach - Eating Disorder Specialist

-Krista Rompolski, Ph.D., is an Associate Professor in the Doctor of Physical Therapy Program at Moravian University in Bethlehem, Pennsylvania
+- Krista Rompolski, Ph.D., is an Associate Professor in the Doctor of Physical Therapy Program at Moravian University in Bethlehem, Pennsylvania

-Rae Thomas, MA, LPC, Chief Clinical Innovation Officer of the Recovery Box, LLC and Licensed Professional Counselor in Colorado specializing in Eating Disorders, Weight Stigma, and Sexual Trauma.
+- Rae Thomas, MA, LPC, Chief Clinical Innovation Officer of the Recovery Box, LLC and Licensed Professional Counselor in Colorado specializing in Eating Disorders, Weight Stigma, and Sexual Trauma.

-Megan Pribyl, PT, CMPT, CMTPT/DN, PCES, Herman and Wallace Instructor: “Nutrition Perspectives for the Pelvic Rehab Therapist”
+- Megan Pribyl, PT, CMPT, CMTPT/DN, PCES, Herman and Wallace Instructor: “Nutrition Perspectives for the Pelvic Rehab Therapist”

-Michelle Abano, OTR/L, Lead Occupational Therapist, Robert Wood Johnson, Program for Eating Disorders Inpatient and Partial Hospitalization Programs
+- Michelle Abano, OTR/L, Lead Occupational Therapist, Robert Wood Johnson, Program for Eating Disorders Inpatient and Partial Hospitalization Programs

-Donna Merkel, PT, M.S., DPT, SCS, specializing in adolescent sports medicine
+- Donna Merkel, PT, M.S., DPT, SCS, specializing in adolescent sports medicine

 Caty Ely MS, RD, Dietician with focus on Eating Disorders

-Alexa Altland, DPT, author of Physical Therapist Knowledge of Disordered Eating in the US: A Pilot Study
+- Alexa Altland, DPT, author of Physical Therapist Knowledge of Disordered Eating in the US: A Pilot Study

-And interviews with individuals with eating disorders who are sharing their experience to discuss what has been helpful and not helpful when interacting with health care professionals and during their journey.
+- And interviews with individuals with eating disorders who are sharing their experience to discuss what has been helpful and not helpful when interacting with health care professionals and during their journey.

 Prerequisites: